plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 id-app-id {u} = ↦-elim (↦-intro var) (↦-intro var)
 ```

 Next we revisit the Church numeral two.

+    ƛ ƛ (# 1 · (# 1 · # 0))

-This function has two
-parameters: a function and an arbitrary value `u`, and it applies the
+This function has two parameters: a function and an arbitrary value
-function twice.
-So the function must map `u` to some value, which
+`u`, and it applies the function twice.
+So the function must map `u`
-we'll name `v`.
-Then for the second application, it must map `v` to
+to some value, which we'll name `v`.
+Then for the second application,
-some value.
+it must map `v` to some value.
 Let's name it `w`.
-So the parameter's table must contain
+So the function's
-two entries, both `u ↦ v` and `v ↦ w`.
-For each application of the
+table must include two entries, both `u ↦ v` and `v ↦ w`.
+For each
-table, we extract the appropriate entry from it using the `sub` rule.
+application of the table, we extract the appropriate entry from it
-In particular, we use the ⊑-conj-R1 and ⊑-conj-R2 to select `u ↦ v` and `v
+using the `sub` rule.
+In particular, we use the ⊑-conj-R1 and
+⊑-conj-R2 to select `u ↦ v` and `v ↦ w`, respectively, from the table
-↦ w`, respectively, from the table `u ↦ v ⊔ v ↦ w`.
-So the meaning of
+`u ↦ v ⊔ v ↦ w`.
+So the meaning of twoᶜ is that it takes this table
-twoᶜ is that it takes this table and parameter `u`, and it returns `w`.
-Indeed we derive this as follows.
+and parameter `u`, and it returns `w`.
+Indeed we derive this as
+follows.

 ```
-denot-twoᶜ : ∀{u v w : Value} → `∅ ⊢ twoᶜ ↓ ((u ↦ v ⊔ v ↦ w) ↦ (u ↦ w))
+denot-twoᶜ : ∀{u v w : Value} → `∅ ⊢ twoᶜ ↓ ((u ↦ v ⊔ v ↦ w) ↦ u ↦ w)
 denot-twoᶜ {u}{v}{w} =
   ↦-intro (↦-intro (↦-elim (sub var lt1) (↦-elim (sub var lt2) var))) where lt1 : v ↦ w ⊑ u ↦ v ⊔ v ↦ w